ED-IP/Milestone-3-project/README.md

 - When an update in the user profile successfully happens two alerts messages appears, one for success and another for failure
 - On mobile (Samsung S8, Brave Browser 1.25.73, and developer tools mobile view):
-     - The text for the title bar, the buttons edit/delete in the user_profile appears outside of their place.
+- The text for the title bar, the buttons edit/delete in the user_profile overflows outside of their place for mobile devices.
 - If an anonymous user tries to reach the profile page of a register user an error happens and the app crashes (on Firefox returns a 500 error) application should not crash and show a message instead

 ## Deployment